 People applying for assistance need to bring their photo ID and Social Security number, as well as Social Security numbers for everyone in the household.
 This information is needed each time clients apply for service.

 How can people access help?

 No referrals are needed for food assistance.
 Food assistance is handled through Greensboro Urban Ministry’ 305 W. Gate City Blvd. location.
-Food assistance hours are from 9:30 a.m. to 4:30 p.m.
+Food assistance hours are from 9:30 a.m. to 3:30 p.m.
 Monday through Friday.
-Those who need to come after 4:30 p.m. should call 553-2659 or 553-2660 to make arrangements.
+If you need an appointment after work hours, please call 553-2659 or 553-2660 to set up a day and time.

 Utility/water/rent or mortgage: Due to high demand for services, potential clients meet with an interviewer who reviews their situation.
 After being qualified, these individuals receive immediate assistance with past due bills to prevent eviction.
 No referrals are needed for financial assistance.
 Individuals in need of financial assistance should call 336.553.2657 to schedule an appointment.

 The information set out below provides important guidance regarding Greensboro Urban Ministry fundraising and emergency assistance activities.
 If you receive solicitations in conflict with these guidelines, contact Greensboro Urban Ministry directly:

 Tyra Clymer is the director of the Emergency Assistance Program.
 Tyra is a graduate of N.C.
 A&T University and earned her MS is organizational management from Pfeiffer University.
 She began at GUM in 1995 as Weaver House Shelter and joined the EAP program in 1996.
 She has served as director for eight years.